tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 ## Palette

-Currently no equivalents to the palette in MonoAGS (if you want to implement something like this, it would probably require writing a custom shader).
+Currently there are no equivalents to the palette in MonoAGS (if you want to implement something like this, it would probably require writing a custom shader).

 ## Parser

-Currently no equivalents to the parser in MonoAGS, you'll have to program parsing logic yourself (but you can use a textbox and subscribe to key pressed events on the textbox).
+Currently there are no equivalents to the parser in MonoAGS, you'll have to program parsing logic yourself (but you can use a textbox and subscribe to key pressed events on the textbox).

 ## Region

-Currently no equivalents to regions in MonoAGS.
+Currently there are no equivalents to regions in MonoAGS.

 ## Room